UN-OCHA/tools-snap-service/CONTRIBUTING.md

-# Docs for internal development
+# Contributing Guidelines

-This file contains some general instructions for getting set up, and also outlines the procedure to upgrade Chromium in order to maintain a version of Chrome with all necessary security patches.
+This file contains some instructions for installing, developing for, and preparing releases for the Shared Snap Service.

 ## Install / Develop locally